tonan/bjc/README.md

   * Click 'Add SSH Key'
 * Clone this repo:  `git clone git@github.com:chef-cft/wombat.git `
 * Install the wombat-cli gem:  `chef gem install wombat-cli`
-* Uninstall the wombat gem:  `chef gem uninstall wombat`
+* Uninstall the wombat gem (this is a *different* wombat project than ours!):  `chef gem uninstall wombat`
-* Install the necessary SSL certs and keys required to build new AMIs
+* Install the necessary SSL certs and keys required to build new AMIs.
+See below:

   Download the `keys.tar.gz` file that is pinned to the #chef-demo-project slack channel.
 This tarball contains the SSL certs and keys that are required to build new AMIs with Packer and Test Kitchen.
 You'll need to unpack this into six directories: the `test/fixtures/cookbooks/test/files/default` directory inside each of the bjc_automate, bjc_compliance, bjc_workstation, bjc_chef_server, bjc_infranodes, bjc_build_node cookbooks, and the packer/keys directory as well.
 This only needs to be done once, and these files will be excluded from your git commits by the .gitignore file in the repository root directory.
 So for example, if you downloaded `keys.tar.gz` into your Downloads directory you could run the following scripticle: